 As an owner of real estate properties, the REIT is subject to various Canadian federal, provincial and municipal laws relating to environmental matters.
 These laws could result in liability for the costs of removal and remediation of certain hazardous substances or wastes released or deposited on or in investment properties, or disposed of at other locations.
 Failure to remove or remediate such substances, if any, could adversely affect the ability to sell real estate, or to borrow using real estate as collateral, and could potentially result in claims or other proceedings.
-The REIT is not aware of any material non compliance with environmental laws at any properties.
+The REIT is not aware of any material non-compliance with environmental laws at any properties.
 The REIT is also not aware of any material pending or threatened investigations or actions by environmental regulatory authorities in connection with, or conditions at, properties.
 The REIT has policies and procedures to review and monitor environmental exposure, and has made, and will continue to make, the necessary capital expenditures for compliance with environmental laws and regulations.
 Environmental laws and regulations can change rapidly and the REIT may become subject to more stringent environmental laws and regulations in the future.
 Compliance with stringent environmental laws and regulations could have an adverse effect on the financial condition or results of operations.

-20. Capital management
+21. Capital management

-The REIT defines its capital as the aggregate of unitholders' equity, Class B LP Units, long-term incentive plan, and debt.
 The REIT is free to determine the appropriate level of capital in context with its cash flow requirements, overall business risks and potential business opportunities.
 As a result of this, the REIT will make adjustments to its capital based on its investment strategies and changes to economic conditions.

-The REIT objective is to maintain a combination of short, medium and long-term debt maturities that are appropriate for the overall debt level of its portfolio, taking into account availability of financing and market conditions, and the financial characteristics of each property.
+The REIT's objective is to maintain a combination of short, medium and long-term debt maturities that are appropriate for the overall debt level of its portfolio, taking into account availability of financing and market conditions, and the financial characteristics of each property.